google/oboe/docs/FullGuide.md

 * `convertToText()`
 * `AudioStream::get*()` except for `getTimestamp()` and `getState()`

-<b>Note:</b> When a stream uses a callback function, it's safe to read/write from the callback thread while also closing the stream
-from the thread in which it is running.
+<b>Note:</b> When a stream uses an error callback, it's safe to read/write from the callback thread while also closing the stream from the thread in which it is running.

 ## Code samples